 School counselors are also expected to adhere to the school counseling ethical and professional standards set forth by the American School Counselor Association (ASCA).

 Funds disbursed to approved school counseling programs are for secondary schools 7-12 grades.
 Performance and adherence to standards cited in R277-462, as well as completion of the RFF application, are required in order to receive funds.
-The RFF application and signature page are completed by the LEA leadership and submitted via e-mail to a Utah State Board of Education School Counseling Program Specialist by June 1.
+The RFF application and signature page are completed by the Local Education Agency (LEA) leadership and submitted via e-mail to a Utah State Board of Education School Counseling Program Specialist by June 1.